 For libraries using Google Cloud Storage, you can attach a file from your device.

 Learn more: Manage attachments in Document Management libraries.

 Note: In Document Management libraries, you can create documents with no attachments, one attachment or several attachments.

-Tip: When you've saved (created) your document, you can add attachments by drag and drop directly into the Properties tab.
+Tip: When you've saved (created) your document, if you're in a library using Google Drive storage, you can add attachments by drag and drop directly into the Properties tab.